aio-libs/aiocache/README.rst

 - ``clear``: Clears the items stored.
 - ``raw``: Executes the specified command using the underlying client.

+All caches also support layered caching, allowing you to combine multiple cache backends in a hierarchy for optimal performance and persistence.

 .. role:: python(code)
   :language: python